swapnil-kapile-dipakrao-db/Project-13/README.md

 In this post, I show you how to invoke a model endpoint deployed by SageMaker using API Gateway and Lambda.
 For testing purposes, we use Postman.

-Click here to open the AWS console and follow along.

 ### Breast cancer model notebook